ashiqy04/Educational-Counselling/README.md

 # Educational-Counselling
-Create a RESTful service for a website(basic education website)  that accepts student's acad records, preferences(in a form) and then suggests schools in UK (Immigration related scenarios are not in scope yet)
+Create a RESTful service for a website(basic education website)  that accepts student's acad records, preferences(in a form) and then suggests schools

 • The educational counselling application was developed using Spring Boot with CRUD (Create, Read, Update, Delete)
 • Secure user registration and login functionalities for counsellors and students